 - 1 tsp red chile pepper flakes/powder

 - 1/2 tsp oregano

 - dash of Tabasco and Worcestershire (Worcestershire may contain gluten.
 Check and omit if desired)

 - Preheat the oven to 350° F.

-- Heat the butter in a medium skillet and saute the mushrooms until they're softened, which takes around two to three minutes.
+- Heat the butter on medium in a skillet and saute the mushrooms for 2–3 mins until they're softened.
 The mushrooms replace the breadcrumbs, making the loaf gluten-free and keeping it from getting too dense.

-- In a bowl, mix the two meats, herbs, egg, onion, garlic, salt, pepper, and the mushrooms.
-If you're not using mushrooms, substitute it with one cup of gluten-free breadcrumbs.
+- In a bowl, mix the two meats, herbs, egg, onion, garlic, salt, pepper, and mushrooms.
+If you're not using mushrooms, substitute 1 cup of gluten-free breadcrumbs.

-- Mix everything well, and test the seasoning by taking a small amount of the meat mixture and microwaving it until it's cooked.
-Taste it and adjust hte seasonings to your taste.
+- Mix everything well then test the seasoning by taking a small amount of the meat mixture and microwaving it until it's cooked.
+Taste it and adjust the seasonings to your taste.
 This is an easy step that ensures you didn't forget an ingredient.